Afnanksalal/tendertalks/.github/PULL_REQUEST_TEMPLATE.md

 Brief description of the changes in this PR.

 ## Type of Change
-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] 🐛 Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] ✨ New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] 💥 Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Documentation update
+- [ ] 📝 Documentation update
-- [ ] Code refactoring
+- [ ] ♻️ Code refactoring
-- [ ] Performance improvement
+- [ ] ⚡ Performance improvement
+- [ ] 🎨 UI/UX improvement

 ## Related Issues
 Fixes #(issue number)